Bess Armstrong

-Elizabeth Key "Bess" Armstrong (born December 11, 1953) is an American film, stage, and television actress seen in the films The Four Seasons (1981), High Road to China (1983), Jaws 3-D (1983), and Nothing in Common (1986).
+Elizabeth Key "Bess" Armstrong (born December 11, 1953) is an American actress.
+She is known for her roles in the films The Four Seasons (1981), High Road to China (1983), Jaws 3-D (1983), and Nothing in Common (1986).
 Armstrong also starred in the ABC drama series My So-Called Life and had lead roles in a number of made-for-television films.

 Early life

-Armstrong was born in Baltimore, Maryland, the daughter of Louise Allen (née Parlange), who taught at Bryn Mawr, and Alexander Armstrong, an English teacher at the Gilman School.
+Elizabeth Key Armstrong was born on December 11, 1953, in Baltimore, Maryland, the daughter of Louise Allen (née Parlange), who taught at Bryn Mawr, and Alexander Armstrong, an English teacher at the Gilman School.
 Her grandfather was Alexander Armstrong, Attorney General of Maryland.
-She attended the Bryn Mawr School for Girls and Brown University, from which she graduated with degrees in Latin and Theater (studying acting with Jim Barnhill and John Emigh).
-While at Bryn Mawr and Brown, Armstrong appeared in over one hundred stage plays.
+She graduated from Brown University with a BA degree in 1975.

 Career

 Armstrong's professional acting career began in 1975 with the Off-Off Broadway debut, Harmony House.
 Then, in 1977, Armstrong made her television debut as Julia Peters on the CBS sitcom, On Our Own.
 In 1978 Armstrong starred opposite Richard Thomas in her first TV-movie Getting Married.
-She co-starred again with Richard Thomas in a 1981 stage production in Seattle of Neil Simon's Barefoot in the Park, from which a video was made for HBO broadcast that year.
+Also in 1978, TV movie, "How to Pick Up Girls!" with Desi Arnaz Jr. She co-starred again with Richard Thomas in a 1981 stage production in Seattle of Neil Simon's Barefoot in the Park, from which a video was made for HBO broadcast that year.